ArchivesPortalEuropeFoundation/EAG2012/.github/ISSUE_TEMPLATE/major-revision-tag-library-change.md

 ---
-name: Change request
+name: Major revision tag library change
-about: Change request EAG schema
+about: Change request to the EAG tag library as part of a major revision
-title: ''
+title: "[Major revision]"
-labels: ''
+labels: Documentation change, Major revision
 assignees: ''

 ---